What Are My Career Options in Kinesiology and Exercise Science?

 Job Outlook and Salary

 Whether it's a team sport or an individual sport, competition between athletes can be intense, and you must avoid injuries, which could decrease your chances of being successful in this field.
-The BLS expects slower-than-average employment growth of 7% for athletes and sports competitors over the 2012-2022 decade.
-In May 2012, these professionals earned a mean wage of $75,760 a year, reported the BLS.
+The BLS expects an average employment growth of 6% for athletes and sports competitors over the 2014-2024 decade.
+In May 2014, these professionals earned a median salary of $43,350 a year, reported the BLS.

 Referees, or other sports officials, on the other hand, could provide more stable work prospects, according to the BLS, especially if you are interested in working for colleges or even part time.
-Job growth for umpires, referees and other sports officials is expected to be 8% over the 2012-2022 decade.
-This group of professionals earned $32,600 a year on average in May 2012.
+Job growth for umpires, referees and other sports officials is expected to be 5% over the 2014-2024 decade.
+This group of professionals earned a median salary of $24,090 in May 2014.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: